-- More Northeast Interceptor leaks were repaired in December when the two segments of mainline pipe along the east side of Waukesha Avenue near Linda Drive were repaired.
-This eliminated an estimated 10,000 gallons per day of clearwater infiltration.
-Numerous leaks in the sanitary system will also be repaired during the 2023 Road Program project.
-Our next target in searching for infiltration into our sanitary system will be the interceptor sewer between Silver Spring Drive and the Wastewater Treatment Plant (WWTP) which will be investigated in the winter of 2023/24. - In 2022 the Village of Lannon contracted with the Village of Sussex to assist with the operation of parts of their sewer and water systems. - The WWTP Repairs Project has been thoroughly discussed on the staff level and a list of top priority repairs/upgrades has been developed.
-About \$10,000 was budgeted in the Sewer Utility in 2023 for preliminary design and cost estimating to finalize the list.
-Design of the WWTP project is scheduled for 2024.
+- More repairs to the Northeast Interceptor are planned for this fall near Homestead Court to address leaks.
+Numerous leaks in the sanitary system are also being repaired during the 2023 Road Program project.
+Our next target in searching for inflow/infiltration into our sanitary system will be the interceptor sewer between Silver Spring Drive and the Wastewater Treatment Plant (WWTP), which will be investigated in the winter of 2023/24. - The WWTP Repairs Project has been discussed on the staff level and a list of top priority repairs/upgrades has been developed.
+Final scoping and Design Requests for Proposals will be prepared in the third quarter of 2023 for design in 2024.
+Construction is scheduled for 2025.
 The existing plant has a capacity of about 5 MGD, while the current average flow is about 2 to 2.5 MGD.
 Our most significant challenge with this existing facility is sludge storage.
 We continue to work on options to address this issue.